Sodomy laws in the United States: The Colonial era

 During the colonial era of American history, the various European nations which established colonies in the Americas brought their pre-existing sodomy laws (which included capital punishment) with them.
 In 1625, the Virginia Colony executed Richard Cornish for alleged homosexual acts with a servant, making him one of the earliest to be hanged for sodomy in North America.
 In 1636, the laws of Puritan governed Plymouth Colony included a sentence of death for sodomy and buggery.
 The Massachusetts Bay Colony followed in 1641, quoting Leviticus 20:13.
 The Puritan colonies, severe in their regulation of moral behavior, derived their laws from the Old Testament rather than English statutes.
 The establishment of the United States after their victory in the Revolutionary War did not bring about many changes in these laws.
 Beginning in the 19th century, the various state legislatures passed legislation which ended the status of capital punishment being used for those who were convicted under sodomy laws.
 South Carolina was the last state, in 1873, to repeal the death penalty for sodomy law violations.
 The number of times the death penalty was carried out under sodomy laws is unclear.
 Records show there were at least two executions, and a number of convictions with vague labels, such as "crimes against nature".

 According to one source, sodomy statutes in colonial America in the 17th century were largely unenforced as male-male eroticism did not threaten the social structure, challenge the gendered division of labor, or undermine the patriarchal ownership of wealth.
-There were gay men on General Washington's staff and among the leaders of the new republic, even though in Virginia there was a maximum penalty of death for sodomy.
+However, in Virginia there was a penalty of death for sodomy.
 In 1779, Thomas Jefferson tried to reduce Virginia's maximum punishment for sodomy to castration, but it was rejected by the Virginia legislature.